-Anxiety can feel like an unbeatable force that affects multiple aspects of your life.
-This is because anxiety affects how you think, how you physically feel, and how you act.
-Your anxiety is probably getting in the way of how you’re doing at work, how you’re getting along with your family and friends, and stopping you from achieving your goals.
-When anxiety is seeping into so many parts of your life you can feel like anxiety has taken over.
+Anxiety can feel like an unbeatable force that can have an influence on multiple aspects of your life.
+This is because anxiety can change how you think, how you physically feel, and how you act.
+Your anxiety is probably getting in the way of how you’re doing at work, how you’re getting along with your family and friends, and even stopping you from achieving your goals.
+When anxiety is consuming so many parts of your life you can feel like anxiety has taken over.

-Anxiety can bring an overwhelming feeling of constant worry and fear along with thoughts that you wish you could run away from.
+Anxiety can bring on an overwhelming feeling of nonstop worry and fear along with thoughts that you wish you could run away from.
 It is common for people experiencing anxiety to express some of the thoughts below:

 “I don’t feel present in my life”

 “I am always waiting for the other shoe to drop”

 “I don’t feel like myself”

 When you experience anxiety, negative and irrational thoughts can flood your mind and feel overpowering.
 If they are running through your head on a constant loop they can leave you feeling very frustrated, exhausted, and even irritable.
 Anxiety is worrying about what will happen in the future with the expectation that something bad will happen.
 You might have noticed that your thoughts often run off on their own and end up in the worst case scenario.
 Pay attention and notice how many of your negative thoughts start with the phrase “what if”.

 “What if I can’t get everything done on my to do list?”